Harold Gatty: Aeronautical navigator

 A year after the circumnavigation with Wiley Post, the US Congress passed a bill allowing civilians to receive the Distinguished Flying Cross.
 President Hoover presented the medals to Gatty and Post at the White House on August 18, 1932.
 Gatty was offered American citizenship and the newly created position of Senior Aerial Navigation Engineer for the US Army Air Corps.
 Gatty expressed his wish to remain associated with Australia and Congress passed a bill allowing foreign citizens to hold that post.

 In 1934, Gatty formed the South Seas Commercial Company with Donald Douglas, with the plan to deliver air service to the islands of the South Pacific.
-However, the company was soon sold to Pan Am who brought Gatty into the company to organise flight routes in that region.
+The company was soon sold to Pan Am, who brought Gatty into the company to organise flight routes in that region.